jiaoshihu/KmalPred/README.md

 This repository contains scripts for:
 1) extracting ProtT5 per-residue embeddings,
-2) building positive/negative lysine-centered windows from Exce annotations,
+2) building positive/negative lysine-centered windows from annotations,
 3) training and evaluating the model.

-Data Preparation
+##Data Preparation**
 1) FASTA for embeddings
 Prepare FASTA files such as:
 data/Train.fasta